-- 32.52 A player may at any time exchange two or more credit tokens of one color to one or more credit token of the same color with the same total face value. - 32.521 If a player owns credit tokens of all five colors, he may exchange them for multi colored tokens.
+32.52 A player may at any time exchange two or more credit tokens of one color to one or more credit token of the same color with the same total face value.

+32.521 If a player owns credit tokens of all five colors, he may exchange them for multi colored tokens.
 To do so you must give the bank the same face value of all five colors, and will in return get multi colored credits with that face value.

-Example: A player has one Craft-25, one Science-10, three Science-5, two Art-10, one Art-5, one Civic-25 and one Religion-25.
-He may now exchange all of them for one Multi-25.
+Example: A player has one Craft-20, one Science-10, two Science-5, two Art-10, one Civic-20 and one Religion-20.
+He may now exchange all of them for one Multi-20.

-- 32.53 A summary of credits is printed on the Civilization Advances Credits Quick Chart.
-This chart contains no new information, but is a handy summary of the information found below and on the cards themselves. - 32.54 Credits tokens and direct discounts may not be used in the same turn in that they are acquired.
+32.53 A summary of credits is printed on the Civilization Advances Credits Quick Chart.
+This chart contains no new information, but is a handy summary of the information found below and on the cards themselves.

+32.54 Credits tokens and direct discounts may not be used in the same turn in that they are acquired.
 A player must wait until the next turn to use credit tokens and direct discounts from newly acquired civilization cards.
-The simplest way to enforce this rule is for players who purchase more than one civilization card to collect them at the same time. - 32.55 A credit from a civilization card that is already owned by a player may be applied towards the purchase of more than one additional civilization card, but the credit may only be applied once to each new card.
-For example, a player holding Astronomy, that gives a 10 point credit towards all other sciences, may apply the 10 point credit to the purchase of both Coinage and Medicine in the same turn, but the credit from Astronomy may only be applied once to each new card. - 32.56 Some Civilization cards belong to two groups.
-These are printed with both group colors along the top.
-These cards receive all the advantages of both groups.
-For example, a player wishing to acquire Engineering receives credits from his orange credit tokens and his green credit tokens.
-Multi-colored tokens counts twice toward these cards, once for each color. - 32.57 A player must use a credit if it applies to a civilization card he is purchasing.
-He cannot choose to ignore the credit in order to spend treasury tokens. - 32.58 If a player has sufficient credits to acquire a civilization card without any expenditure of commodity cards or treasury tokens, he may acquire that civilization card at no cost. - 32.59 No "change" is given if the value of commodity cards and credits exceeds the value of the civilization cards being purchased.
+The simplest way to enforce this rule is for players who purchase more than one civilization card to collect them at the same time.

+32.55 A credit from a civilization card that is already owned by a player may be applied towards the purchase of more than one additional civilization card, but the credit may only be applied once to each new card.
+For example, a player holding Astronomy, that gives a 10 point credit towards all other sciences, may apply the 10 point credit to the purchase of both Coinage and Medicine in the same turn, but the credit from Astronomy may only be applied once to each new card.

+32.56 Some Civilization cards belong to two fields of study.
+These are printed with both colors at the top of the card.
+These cards receive discount from the tokens for one, but not both the colors.
+The color giving the largest bonus is used.
+Multi-colored tokens are of course used independent of what color are giving the largest bonus.
+The same goes for specific bonuses.

+32.57 A player must use a credit if it applies to a civilization card he is purchasing.
+He cannot choose to ignore the credit in order to spend treasury tokens.

+32.58 If a player has sufficient credits to acquire a civilization card without any expenditure of commodity cards or treasury tokens, he may acquire that civilization card at no cost.

+32.59 No "change" is given if the value of commodity cards and credits exceeds the value of the civilization cards being purchased.
 Any excess is lost.